The Dotenv Component¶

 environment variables (as recommended for twelve-factor applications).
 Using

-file to store those environment variables eases development and CI
+a .env file to store those environment variables eases development and CI

 management by keeping them in one “standard” place and agnostic of the